xtdb/xtdb/docs/mvp.md

 the transaction time (as above), and check that the entity got updated.
 More advanced algorithms can be built on top of this.
-As mentioned above, all CAS operations in a transaction must pass their pre-condition check for the transaction to proceed and get indexed.
-There's currently no way to check for this, apart from checking if the write succeeded.
+As mentioned above, all CAS operations in a transaction must pass their pre-condition check for the transaction to proceed and get indexed, which enables one to enforce consistency across documents.
+There's currently no way to check if a transaction got aborted, apart from checking if the write succeeded.